MrDesjardins/stockgame/README.md

 - [x] Draw on a Canvas the price of a stock
 - [x] Allow the user to draw on the canvas (only after the stock price)
 - [x] Clarify each day for the user area (vertical lines)
+- [x] Create an API endoint that take the user inputs and result a score